 - Eggs - Large eggs help bind everything together.
 I haven't tried any vegan substitutes.

-- Chocolate chips - You can use mini chocolate chips, dark chocolate chips, or vegan chocolate chips depending on your preference.
-I like smaller ones because they spread throughout the batter better and you can use less of them.
+- Chocolate chips - You can use dark chocolate chips, semi-sweet chocolate chips, milk chocolate chips, or vegan chocolate chips, depending on your preference.
+I like the mini ones because they spread throughout the batter better, and you can use less of them.

 - Maple syrup - The batter is lightly sweetened with maple syrup.
 You can also use brown sugar, cane sugar, or honey.